madlangbayanjp/customer-churn-analysis/README.md

 ---

+## Project Objectives | Business Questions
+- What are the main reasons why customers churn?
+- What age demographics are the customers?
+- Based on the analysis, what should be the right move to keep the customers?

+---

 ## Key Insights
 - A lot of customers churned because other competitors made a better offer
 - Most of the customers who churn are seniors